Mathura: High Middle Ages

 Jajja was a vassal of the Gahadavalas in charge of Mathura, and the committee mentioned in the prasasti could have been of an earlier Vaishnava temple.
 The temple built by Jajja at Katra was destroyed by the forces of Qutubuddin Aibak, though Feroz Tughlaq (r.
 1351–88 CE) was also said to have attacked it.
 It was repaired and survived till the reign of Sikandar Lodi (r.
 1489–1517 CE).

 In the twelfth century, Bhatta Lakshmidhara, chief minister of the Gahadavala king Govindachandra (r.
 1114–1155 CE), wrote the earliest surviving collection of verses in praise of the sacred sites of Mathura in his work Krtyakalpataru, which has been described as "the first re-statement of the theory of Tirtha-yatra (pilgrimage)".
 In his Krtyakalpataru, Bhatta Lakshmidhara devoted an entire section (9) to Mathura.

 Later on the city was sacked again by Sikandar Lodi, who ruled the Sultanate of Delhi from 1489 to 1517 CE.
 Sikandar Lodi earned the epithet of 'Butt Shikan', the 'Destroyer of Idols'.
-Ferishta recorded that Sikandar Lodi was a staunch Muslim, with a passion for vandalising heathen temples:
+Ferishta recorded that Sikandar Lodi was a staunch Muslim, with a passion for vandalising Hindu temples:

 He was firmly attached to the Mahomedan religion, and made a point of destroying all Hindu temples.
 In the city of Mathura he caused masjids and bazaars to be built opposite the bathing-stairs leading to the river, and ordered that no Hindus should be allowed to bathe there.
 He forbade the barbers to shave the beards and heads of the inhabitants, in order to prevent the Hindus following their usual practices at such pilgrimages.

 In Tarikh-i Daudi, of 'Abdu-lla (written during the time of Jahangir) said of Sikandar Lodi:

 He was so zealous a Musulman that he utterly destroyed divers places of worship of the infidels, and left not a vestige remaining of them.
 He entirely ruined the shrines of Mathura, the mine of heathenism, and turned their principal Hindu places of worship into caravanserais and colleges.
 Their stone images were given to the butchers to serve them as meat-weights, and all the Hindus in Mathura were strictly prohibited from shaving their heads and beards, and performing their ablutions.
 He thus put an end to all the idolatrous rites of the infidels there; and no Hindu, if he wished to have his head or beard shaved, could get a barber to do it.
 Every city thus conformed as he desired to the customs of Islam.

 Vallabhacharya and Chaitanya Mahaprabhu arrived in the Braj region, in search of sacred places that had been destroyed or lost.
 In Shrikrsnashrayah, that make up the Sodashagrantha, Vallabha said of his age:

 The Malechchhas (non-Hindus in this context) have surrounded all the holy places with the result that they have become infected with evil.
 Besides, the holy people are full of sorrow.
 At such a time Krishna alone is my way.